-This card also offers a nearly-identical introductory APR offer to the SavorOne card: 0 percent intro APR for 15 months on both purchases and balance transfers (17.99 percent to 26.74 percent variable APR thereafter).
+This card also offers a nearly-identical introductory APR offer to the SavorOne card.
 To take advantage of this offer, you’ll need to pay an intro balance transfer fee of 3 percent (or $5, whichever is greater) during the first 60 days, after which the fee jumps to 5 percent.

 Chase Freedom Unlimited rewards can be redeemed in a few different ways:

 - Apple purchases